RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 You can configure your RAK4600 Evaluation Board by sending AT Commands either through BLE or through micro USB.

 :::tip 📝 NOTE:
-For the full list of AT Commands available for configuring your RAK4600, please refer to the [AT Command Manual](../../AT-Command-Manual/).
+For the full list of AT Commands available for configuring your RAK4600, refer to the [AT Command Manual](../../AT-Command-Manual/).
 :::

 ### Through Micro USB

-1. As mentioned in [Checking Device Logs](#checking-device-logs), if you want to use RAK4600 Evaluation Board through UART, you should connect the RAK4600 to Windows PC as shown in the image below:
+1. As mentioned in [Checking Device Logs](#checking-device-logs), if you want to use the RAK4600 Evaluation Board through UART, you should connect the RAK4600 to Windows PC, as shown in **Figure 7**.

 <rk-img